-Indigenous Tourism Quebec marks the 3rd National Day for Truth and Reconciliation!
+Indigenous Tourism Quebec celebrates the 3rd National Day of Truth and Reconciliation!

 What better way to bridge the divide than to meet Quebec’s 11 Indigenous Nations through authentic experiences offered by Indigenous tourism.
 By bringing people together, Indigenous tourism introduces you to enriching and human-centered experiences.
 Let Indigenous voices tell you their own stories directly and share their culture with you.
 It is a lifetime experience that’s unique, authentic and deeply human.

-Here are three ways to explore Indigenous Quebec.
+Here are three ways to meet the Indigenous Quebec:

-Visit one of the many museums and interpretation sites where you can learn about Indigenous history and traditional way of life.
-Discover a rich history and a vibrant culture through exhibits of crafts, artifacts and reconstructions that illustrate a storied past and a deep-rooted connection to the land.
+Explore one of our many museums and interpretation sites, where we are delighted to share our history and way of life with you.
+You will immerse yourself in a rich history and a vibrant culture through exhibitions that highlight our craftsmanship, fascinating artifacts, and reconstructions that will transport you to our rich past and deep connection to the land.

-Learn more about the 11 Indigenous Nations and 55 communities in Quebec on our website.
+Learn more about the 11 Indigenous Nations and 55 communities of Quebec by visiting our website.

-Other resources to learn about Indigenous Quebec:
+Other interesting resources to learn more about Indigenous Quebec:

-Other interesting resources for learning more about tourism as a tool for reconciliation
+Other interesting resources to learn more about tourism as a tool for reconciliation:

 People, water, and land: Homalco Tours guides visitors towards reconciliation.